How to Swing a Driver Like Tiger Woods

 There are three major elements you need to focus on in order to get really good at playing golf, those being the strike point, driving distance and accuracy, and putting.
 Strike point refers to the moment of impact when the blade of your club comes in contact with the ball, and this is critical because if it isn't straight, it will cause your ball to go either left or right.
 The ideal position at the strike point is having the blade squared to the ball, striking at it with a downward motion, and with sufficient clubhead speed to get the most out of any club you're swinging.

 Much of driving distance is determined by strong leg action rather than anything you do with your hands or arms.
 Accuracy involves pointing your left shoulder at the target, making a smooth swing which incorporates a good amount of lag, and following through on-balance, so that you keep the ball online as it heads toward the target.

-Good putting is comprised of a great deal of practice, so you can acquire a feel for how hard the ball must be struck to get it to the cup, as well as acquiring a good sense of how any green is sloped.
-When you can account for any dips or contours on the green, you’ll have a better chance of keeping the ball online and headed toward the cup.
+Good putting is comprised of a great deal of practice, so you can acquire a feel for how hard the ball must be struck to get it to the cup, as well as acquiring a good sense for how any green is sloped.
+When you can account for any dips or contours on the green, you'll have a better chance of keeping the ball online and headed toward the cup.

 Tiger Woods' Swing Sequence

-After reaching the apex, there must be a smooth transition from backswing to downswing, which is generally referred to as good rhythm, and this is important because it keeps the golf club on the correct path and does not jerk it inside or outside the swing path.
-Tiger starts this transition by dropping his hands first so that the hands and arms can deliver their full force.
+After reaching the apex, there must be a smooth transition from backswing to downswing, which is generally referred to as good rhythm, and this is important because it keeps the golf club on the correct swing path and does not jerk it inside or outside the swing path.
+Tiger starts this transition by dropping his hands first, so that the hands and arms can deliver their full force.
 At the bottom of the swing, all that coiled up energy is released at impact time, with the clubhead squared up and online.
-Then, his body turns and arm swing both finish together, on-balance and smoothly so that the flight of the ball is influenced to head straight down the target line.
+Then, his body turn and arm swing both finish together, on-balance and smoothly, so that the flight of the ball is influenced to head straight down the target line.

 Final thoughts on swinging the club like Tiger